xind14/reading-notes/README.md

   - A `Reading` section with links to the resources for the reading assignments, additional responses to the questions of the assignment, and a things I would like to know more about section

-  - A `Career` section with the assignment instructions
+  - A `Career` section with the assignment instructions and/or a `Power Hour` section

   - A  `Learning Journal` reflection entry